-When a formal grievance is submitted, the grievance is received by the members of the Student Grievance Committee.
+When a formal grievance is submitted, the grievance is received by the members of the Student Grievance Investigative Committee.

-- 1. Within two (2) business days of receipt of the formal grievance, the Committee will notify the student their grievance has been received and will be reviewed by the Committee. - 2.
-The Vice President of Student Affairs will meet with the student (Complainant) to discuss the nature of the grievance and to discuss the grievance process, and to request additional information and/or documentation if needed.
-The Student will be provided with an overview of the steps to be taken during an investigation. - 3.
-The Vice President of Student Affairs will notify the Respondent (person against whom the Grievance has been submitted) of the formal grievance submitted against them and will schedule a time for the Respondent to meet with the Student Grievance Committee. - 4.
-The Student Grievance Committee will meet with the Respondent to receive the respondent's response to the complaint, request names of witnesses, request evidence, and to review with the respondent the scope and nature of the investigation. - 5.
-The Student Grievance Committee will meet to discuss the student's complaint and may request a second interview with the Student (Complainant) to gain greater clarity. - 6.
-The Student Grievance Committee may meet again to discuss any new information discovered from these meetings.
-Following this meeting the

-Committee will complete a "Written Response of the Student Grievance Committee" including the grievance and decision of the Committee.
+- 1. Within three (3) business days of receipt of the formal grievance, the Student Success Coordinator will notify the student (complainant) their grievance has been received and will be reviewed. - 2.
+The Student Success Coordinator will meet with the student complainant to discuss the nature of the grievance and to discuss the grievance process and to request additional information and/or documentation if needed.
+The student complainant will be provided with an overview of the steps to be taken during an investigation. - 3.
+The Student Success Coordinator will notify the respondent (person against whom the grievance has been submitted) of the formal grievance submitted against them and the Student Success Coordinator will meet with the respondent.
+The Student Success Coordinator will then schedule a time for the respondent to meet with the Student Grievance Investigative Committee. - 4.
+The Student Grievance Investigative Committee will meet with the respondent to receive the respondent's response to the complaint, request names of witnesses, request evidence, and review with the respondent the scope and nature of the investigation. - 5.
+The Student Grievance Investigative Committee will meet to discuss the student's complaint and may request a second interview with the student complainant to gain greater clarity. - 6.
+The Student Grievance Investigative Committee may meet again to discuss any new information discovered from these meetings and to create a Written Response. - 7.
+The Student Grievance Investigative Committee will complete a "Written Response of the Student Grievance Investigative Committee" including the grievance and decision of the Committee.
+The Student Success Coordinator should respond in writing to both the student complainant and the respondent within 60 days of receipt of the filed formal grievance.